prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

 ---------

 ISO 20022 is XML-based and defines message format for many finance-related activities.

+ISO 20022 messages are identified by a message identifier in the following format:

+  <business area> . <message identifier> . <variant> . <version>

+Some financial instututions (such as the Deutsche Kreditwirtschaft) may decided to use a subset of elements/attributes in a message, this is what the ``<variant>`` part is for.
+"Standard" ISO20022 have variant ``001``.

 The most important message types for LibEuFin are:

 camt - Cash Management